Our Approach To Investing

 Our ability to minimize portfolio risk for our client is a result of having a Sell-Side Discipline.
 Prior to investing in a security we establish an exit point based on the % of loss or price our investment advisors determine is acceptable.
 If the security price is violated then it is sold.
 This ensures that profits are protected for our clients, or worst case, risk to principle is minimized.
 Only through having an investment approach that has a pre-determined exit strategy for each investment position, can you mitigate portfolio risk during market corrections.

 Fundamental Analysis – Fundamental analysts attempt to study everything that can affect the security’s value, including macroeconomic factors (like the overall economy and industry conditions) and company-specific factors (like financial condition and management).
 Traditionally used with portfolios that have stocks versus mutual funds.
+Sudden market influences such as global events and weather can disrupt Fundamental Analysis.

-Here is where they fall short:
+Here is where most financial advisors fall short:

 Modern Portfolio Theory does not allow for investors to mitigate portfolio risk during down markets.
 They assume that historic returns over long periods of time that are longer than an individual’s investment horizon apply.
+Would you be willing to ride out a 40% loss in your portfolio during each of the last two bear markets?